redinfantry/Passsword-Strength-Checker/README.md

   - Special characters (e.g., !@#$%^&*()_+-=[]{};:',.<>?).
   - No consecutive numbers (e.g., "123" is not allowed).

-- Utilizes a list of common passwords from a text file to check against common passwords.
+- Utilizes a list of common and breached passwords from a text file to check against common passwords.
 - Customized error messages for different password conditions.
 - User-friendly and easy to use.